dan1d/challenge-qa-go/README.md

 - **User Authentication**: Secure authentication with JWT.
 - **Responsive Frontend**: Built with React and Ant Design for a smooth UI/UX experience.
 - **Backend API**: Ruby on Rails backend providing RESTful endpoints.
-- **Automated Testing**: Focus on implementing Automated QA with tools like Cypress or Nightwatch (future implementation).
+- **Automated Testing**: Focus on implementing Automated QA with tools like Cypress.
 - **Dockerized Environment**: The project can be run using Docker and Docker Compose for easy setup.

 ---